w3f/General-Grants-Program/grants/speculative/pLIBRA.md

 In June 2019 we started [LibraChina](https://libra-china.org), a communtiy focusing on promoting blockchain massive adoption and Libra technology.
 Since then we have developed a Libra testnet explorer [LibraBlock](https://librablock.io) and an online wallet is currently a work in progress.

-Before the team was founded, our team members has been worked in Google, DiDi Chuxing, Dji, and Liwoshuo, a famous China startup.
+Before the team was founded, our team members has been worked in Google, DiDi Chuxing, Dji, and Liwoshuo, a famous Chinese startup.
 We have blockchain experts who initiated Bitcoin Gold, a fork of Bitcoin and now its market cap is ranked around 25th.
 The team mainly write C++, Js, Rust, Ruby, and Python.

 * Hang Yin: Founder and Lead Developer of Bitcoin Gold.
 Senior Developer of Google.
 10 years coding experience.
 * Marvin Tong: Senior Product Manager with 3 years experience .
 Worked in Tencent and Didi which both are the biggest Internet Companies in China.
 Good at Product Design and Business Development.